 Q: How will the data be used?

-A: The data will be used to score your facility and provide results for Section 7B Healthcare-Associated Infections in the 2017 Leapfrog Hospital Survey.
+A: The data will be used to score your facility and provide results for Section 7B Healthcare-Associated Infections and Section 7C Antibiotic Stewardship Practices in the 2019 Leapfrog Hospital Survey.

 Q: What data is being requested?